Zakaria Atteri

-Zakaria Atteri (born 15 February 2001) is a Belgian professional footballer who plays as a forward for Challenger Pro League club RFC Liège.
+Zakaria Dalil Atteri (born 15 February 2001) is a Belgian professional footballer who currently plays as a forward for Challenger Pro League club Patro Eisden Maasmechelen.

 Club career

 On 6 September 2023, Atteri signed a one-season contract with RFC Liège.

+On 23 July 2025, he moved to Eupen on a three-season contract.
+He parted company with the club on 3 September 2026 and inked a deal with fellow Challenger Pro League side Patro Eisden Maasmechelen.

 Personal life

 Born in Belgium, Atteri is of Moroccan descent.